echarlesgrasby/dissertation-dsl-grammar/README.md

 Langium grammar project for the DSL that I am building as part of my doctoral research.
 Codenamed MERLIN, which is a nod to H. Beam Piper's novel *The Cosmic Computer*.

+I'm still currently laying the groundwork so that I can plan the construction of this grammar.
+More to come!

 ```
   "MarkEt monitoRing Language for surveIllaNce" -- MERLIN!,
 ```